Lady Mary Fox: Anthony Roll

 Mary Fox received from her father the second part of the Anthony Roll, which had been in the possession of the royal family since the reign of King Henry VIII, though she was probably not interested in the history of the Royal Navy.

 In January 1857, Sir Frederic Madden, custodian of the manuscripts at the British Museum, learned that Lady Mary wished to sell the roll she had been given by her father in order to raise funds for building a church "or something of that kind".

 Later life

 William IV died in January 1837 and Lady Mary's cousin, Victoria, ascended the throne.

 Later that year, Lady Mary published a utopian feminist Gothic fiction narrative titled An Account of an Expedition to the Interior of New Holland.
-Lady Mary's treatise is the most representative example of the portrayal of New Holland (Australia) as a mysterious and "unreal" place.
+Lady Mary's treatise is the most representative example of the portrayal of New Holland as a mysterious and "unreal" place.

 For a large part of her later life, Lady Mary served as housekeeper at Windsor Castle.
 She died childless on 13 July 1864.
 She is buried with her husband at Kensal Green Cemetery.